 Key Factors to Compare in ADU Quotes

 When comparing ADU quotes, it’s important to consider several key factors to ensure you are truly comparing “apples to apples.”
 Ensuring you are comparing apples to apples means verifying that all quotes include the same scope of work, material specifications, timelines, and payment terms.
-This ensures that you make an informed decision based on an accurate & realistic comparison of what each builder is offering.
+You want to be able to make informed decision based on an accurate & realistic comparison of what each builder is offering.
 Getting to this level of understanding requires a thorough review and sometimes going back to the builders for clarification.
 You will also learn a lot about their working style as you get into these kinds of details.

 Scope & Cost Breakdown